You can have a conversation with your speaker or Smart Display and you don’t have to say "Hey Google" before each question or command.

 - At the top right, tap your Profile picture or initial Assistant settings Assistant Continued Conversation.

 Have a conversation

-- Say "Ok Google" and say a question or command.
+- Say "Hey Google" and ask your question or say a command.

 - Listen to the answer.

-When Continued Conversation is on, the Google Assistant listens for follow-up questions for about 8 seconds.
+- When Continued Conversation is on, Google Assistant listens for follow-up questions for about 8 seconds.

-You’ll know the Google Assistant is still listening if the lights on your speaker are moving or the white circle in the top left corner of your Smart Display screen is still visible.
+Tip: Assistant is listening if the lights on your speaker are moving or the white circle in the top left corner of your Smart Display screen is visible.

 To end the conversation, you can start talking to someone else, stop talking, or say a command like:

-After someone says "Ok Google" to start a conversation, anyone in the room can participate.
-One person can ask a question, then someone else can ask a follow up question.
+After someone says "Hey Google" to start a conversation, anyone in the room can participate.
+One person can ask a question, then someone else can ask a follow-up question.

-Important: The Google Assistant will access the personal results of the person who starts the conversation if they have Voice Match set up, even if someone else asks a follow-up question.
-If someone else wants to see or hear their own personal results, like what’s next on their calendar, that person must start a new conversation.
+Tip: Assistant will access the personal results of the person who starts the conversation if they have Voice Match set up.
+If someone else asks a follow-up question and wants to get their own personal results, like what’s next on their calendar, that person must start a new conversation.